mCRL2org/mCRL2/doc/sphinx/developer_manual/libraries/lts/lts_library.rst

 Reducing and comparing labelled transition systems
 ==================================================

-It is possible to reduce an lts modulo different equivalencies.
+It is possible to reduce an lts modulo different equivalences.
 The transition system will be replaced by another transition system that is generally smaller in such a way that the initial state is still equivalent to the old initial state.
-The equivalencies that have been implemented are:
+The equivalence that are available change all the time.
+It is best to see the help text of tools such as `ltscompare` and `ltsconvert` for the latest available reductions.
+Some that have been implemented are:

   * :cpp:member:`lts_eq_none`:             No reduction
   * :cpp:member:`lts_eq_bisim`:            Strong bisimulation equivalence, using an O(m log m) algorithm [Groote/Jansen/Keiren/Wijs 2017]